-I will continue to be uncertain about #3 until we are there, in and around and down to 0.7700.
+- I will continue to be uncertain about #3 until we are there, in and around and down to 0.7700.
 I have big blocks of Buy Limits above and down to.
 Big blocks of Stop Losses and Sell Stops on break below.
 On a break below, I will then create Sell Limits probably as far up as .7800+ for an inevitable retracement up to rid itself of weak-handed Shorts before probably continuing lower.
-If it does break .7700, it might look similar to the GOLD chart if and when it breaks 1180.
+If it does break .7700, it might look similar to the current (October 2014) GOLD chart if and when GOLD breaks 1180.00

 Future MT4 Currency Strength Meters